aaronwdev/user-exercises-rest/README.md

 ### Purpose of project
 A very simple Spring rest webservice to help aid other example test frameworks in this repository.

+### Running via Docker
+`docker pull aaronmwilliams/user-exercises-rest`

+then

+`docker run -d -p 8080:8080 aaronmwilliams/user-exercises-rest:latest`

+You can be sure the service is running by hitting an end point E.G. http://localhost:8080/api/users/

-### Installing and Running
+### Installing and Running Locally

-By default port 8080 will be used.

-Import as maven project.
+Import into your IDE as a maven project.

+**Running via IDE**

-To run create a run configuration:
+Create a run configuration:
  Main Class:            "com.williams.userexercisesrest.UserExercisesRestApplication"
  Working Directory:     "[Your Project Location]\user-exercises-rest"
  Classpath:             "user-exercises-rest"

+**Running via Terminal**

- Or you can run in the terminal `mvn spring-boot:run -Drun.jvmArguments="-Dserver.port=8080"`
+ You can run in the terminal `mvn spring-boot:run -Drun.jvmArguments="-Dserver.port=8080"`

+**Running via creating a new Docker image**

+`docker build -f Dockerfile -t user-exercises-rest .`

+then

+`docker run -d -p 8080:8080 user-exercises-rest`

+By default port 8080 will be used.

 ### Running Tests
 All unit tests